How long should I wait between stretches?

 The smell or “ear gunk” most people complain about when they stretch a piercing is caused by dead skin.
 Whether you realize it or not, your body sheds skin cells every day; you just don’t see (or smell) it under normal circumstances, as these cells tend to flake to the floor or rinse off when you shower.
 However, as the surface area of your piercing and jewelry increases, as it does when you stretch, there’s a significant amount of skin touching your plugs, and a significant number of dead skin cells that don’t have anywhere to go but build up on your jewelry.
 This effect, and the smell that goes along with it, varies from person to person and from material to material, but is one of the reasons you should clean your piercing and jewelry regularly—even if the piercing is fully healed.

 What piercings can be stretched?

 Nearly any piercing in the body can be stretched to accommodate larger jewelry.
 However, some piercings are easier to stretch than others.
-For more information about stretching methods, and how they vary depending upon the piercings location, check Stretching Your Piercing: How To Do It.
+For more information about stretching methods, and how they vary depending upon the piercing's location, check our page on ways to stretch piercings.